Partner & Director, Sustainable Investing & Social Impact

 Leaders around the world increasingly recognize that GDP alone cannot give a full picture of a country's performance.
 The well-being of citizens is an even more important measure.
-The Boston Consulting Group’s Sustainable Economic Development Assessment (SEDA) is a powerful diagnostic designed to provide government leaders with a perspective on how effectively their countries convert wealth, as measured by income levels, into well-being.1 Notes: 1 Our data set includes 162 countries plus Hong Kong, which is a special administrative region of China.
-For the sake of simplicity, we refer to all entities as “countries.”
-But while the public sector is increasingly focused on well-being and how to enhance living standards, it has not been clear what role there is—if any—for the private sector.
+The Boston Consulting Group’s Sustainable Economic Development Assessment (SEDA) is a powerful diagnostic designed to provide government leaders with a perspective on how effectively their countries convert wealth, as measured by income levels, into well-being.

 Our research shows that the private sector can make crucial contributions to well-being.
 When scalable, sustainable solutions to social challenges emerge, we often see the private sector playing a central role.
 Such efforts go beyond corporations' support for social or environmental causes that are unrelated to their primary business—often part of corporate social responsibility initiatives.
 Rather, companies can innovate within their core business models in a way that not only enhances shareholder value but also helps address important societal challenges.

 To understand the opportunity for the private sector to make a meaningful social impact, we took a close look at the financial services sector and the issue of financial inclusion: access among underserved groups to services such as simple payment and money transfer services, deposit accounts, credit, and insurance.
 Among our most compelling findings: there is a clear and measurable link between financial inclusion and well-being.
 And this connection holds even when we control for income, which means that it is not due simply to wealthier countries' higher levels of both well-being and access to financial services.

 In addition to the insights on financial inclusion, our 2016 assessment highlighted some interesting stories: